Sickness benefit in general

 - Go to Payroll > Compliance.

 - For the relevant employee, click on Request EEL certificate.
-Tip: You can access this via the filter function and the category Income certificate.
+Tip: You can access these using the filter function with the category " Income statement ."

 - Check the automatically created template for the EEL notification.
 We explain what to look out for in the dedicated section below.